MasteryEducation/SecuritiesExamsMastery.ca/content/csc/6/1/index.md

 - [ ] The Federal Reserve Board and the Office of Securities.
 - [ ] The Ontario Securities Commission alone.

-> **Explanation:** CIRO and the CSA work together at a national and provincial level, regulating dealers and enacting harmonized securities regulations in Canada.
-The Bank of Canada sets monetary policy; it does not directly regulate investment dealers.
+> **Explanation:**( CIRO and the CSA work together at a national and provincial level, regulating dealers and enacting harmonized securities regulations in Canada.
+The Bank of Canada sets monetary policy; it does not directly regulate investment dealers.)

----

 ### In the primary market, who typically purchases newly issued bonds?